elliotclowes/learnt.me/Articles Read/2024-06/Article — How I use Obsidian - macwright.com.md

 * [Hider](https://obsidian.md/plugins?id=obsidian-hider) for tweaking even more theme settings.
 * [Dataview](https://obsidian.md/plugins?id=dataview) for making automatic tables of notes for which I’ve added properties.
 * [Tasks](https://obsidian.md/plugins?id=obsidian-tasks-plugin) for fancier todo lists.
 I am on the fence about this one and might not use it for much longer.
 I still use [Things](https://culturedcode.com/things/) for tasks, too, and it’s better in most ways.
-* And I use [Obsidian Sync](https://obsidian.md/sync), in part to get a good mobile editing experience.
-Also I _want to_ pay these folks some money.
-I want Obsidian to stick around, and like that they’re [user-supported](https://stephango.com/vcware).